awsdocs/aws-systems-manager-user-guide/doc_source/creating-webhook-integrations.md

-# Creating integrations for Automation<a name="creating-integrations"></a>
+# Creating webhook integrations for Automation<a name="creating-webhook-integrations"></a>

 To send messages using webhooks during an automation, create an integration\.
 Integrations can be invoked during an automation by using the `aws:invokeWebhook` action in your runbook\.
-If you haven't already created a webhook, see [Creating webhooks for integrations](#creating-integrations-webhooks)\.
+If you haven't already created a webhook, see [Creating webhooks for integrations](#creating-webhooks)\.
 To learn more about the `aws:invokeWebhook` action, see [`aws:invokeWebhook` – Invoke an Automation webhook integration](invoke-webhook.md)\.

 As shown in the following procedures, you can create an integration by using either the Systems Manager Automation console or your preferred command line tool\.